someshsingh22/someshsingh22.github.io/BLOG_INDEX_README.md

 1. All blog posts should be placed in the `blogs` directory
 2. The `blogs/blog_list.json` file contains metadata for all blog posts
 3. The `blog.html` page displays this list of blog posts using JavaScript
+4. A pre-commit Git hook automatically updates the blog list whenever you make a commit

 ## Adding a New Blog Post